JuliaLang/julia/doc/manual/calling-c-and-fortran-code.rst

 from Julia like this is generally accomplished by creating an uninitialized array and passing a pointer to its data to the C function.

-When calling a Fortran function, all inputs must be passed by reference.

-A prefix ``&`` is used to indicate that a pointer to a scalar argument should be passed instead of the scalar value itself.
+A prefix ``&`` is used to indicate that a pointer to a scalar argument should be passed instead of the scalar value itself (required for all Fortran function arguments, as noted above).
 The following example computes a dot product using a BLAS function.

 ::